 For Full Service projects, a team of Account Managers serve as the dedicated point of contact, scoping work, quoting on projects, and managing the process from start to finish.
-For clarity, projects completed using the Full Service option do not have the 20% escrow fee applied.

 And again, just as with Self Service, talent quoting on the project should always quote what they want to get paid, and if they are the one chosen to complete the work, they always get paid what they quoted.

 For some clients, Full Service is the only way they want to work, and we’re happy to provide this valuable service to them.

 I hope my CEO Series of posts have provided some additional transparency to our business model, and the value we provide to voice talent as well as clients.

 Next up, I’ll share more about where we’re headed – as a business and an industry.
 Having recently closed an USD $18 million investment from Morgan Stanley Expansion Capital, we do have big aspirations and big plans.
 We’re excited to see the industry continue to move and evolve, and we hope to be the destination that will always connect brands with voices the world over.